-This is a review article of the five best inversion tables currently on the market.
+This is a review article of five candidates for the best inversion table award that are currently on the market.

 Anyone who’s ever had back pain knows all too well how it can take the joy out of life.

 In some cases like mine was (see below), it can make daily living very difficult if not almost unbearable.

 Whether from work-related or sports injuries, sitting with bad posture for years, or simply from leading a sedentary life, back pain is a real drag.

 If you’re in a hurry and just want to find out what the best inversion table is, I can easily & highly recommend the Teeter EP-970 Ltd., which I bought awhile ago.

 The wife & I use it almost daily here and its made a big difference in both of our respective back & nerve issues.

 Fortunately for many people, the inversion table offers a simple path to welcome relief, even if not a cure.